| Information

 monks of the monastery have returned and are awaiting for the

+restoration of the destroyed holy shrine to begin.
 In the next few days the delegation of U.S. religious leaders

 will be meeting with representatives of the local administration,